mgcrea/cordova-facebook-connect/README.md

 * Regarding the existing implementation : [phonegap-plugin-facebook-connect](https://github.com/davejohnson/phonegap-plugin-facebook-connect) built by Dave Johnson, this version does not require the Facebook JS sdk (redundant to native sdk).
 It is also quite easier to use (unified login & initial /me request) and it does support multiple graph requests (strong callback handling).

+* I'm having some issues making the callbacks of Android SSO work properly (the first time when there is a dialog in place) with CDV 2.0.

 ## PLUGIN SETUP FOR IOS ##

 Using this plugin requires [Cordova iOS](https://github.com/apache/incubator-cordova-ios).